West and Soda

-West and soda (also known as The West Way Out) is a 1965 traditionally animated Italian feature film directed by Bruno Bozzetto.
+West and Soda (also known as The West Way Out) is a 1965 Italian animated Western comedy film directed by Bruno Bozzetto.
 It is a parody of the traditional American Western.

 In an interview, Bozzetto claimed to have invented the Spaghetti Western genre with this film, an achievement usually attributed to Sergio Leone with his A Fistful of Dollars which was released the year before, but whose development started later and was faster than the traditionally animated West and Soda.

 Plot

 The plot of the film follows the traditional stranger arriving in a small western town.
 The stranger finds a pretty woman holding out from selling her uniquely green land to the local big shot, who is harassing her in hope of seducing her/buying her land.
 There is an ongoing mystery about how the stranger got a hold of the gold nugget he possesses, though at the end of the film it is revealed that he found it in a soap box (it is fake).